ARCLeeds/website-documents/perfreports.md

 ##**Login node vs Compute Nodes**

-As you can see below there is a difference between using the login node as opposed to using the compute nodes.
-This Gromacs example ran for 31 seconds on the login node whereas it ran for 29 seconds on the compute node.
+As you can see below, there is a difference between using the login node as opposed to using the compute nodes.
+This Gromacs example ran for 31 seconds on the login node, whereas it ran for 29 seconds on the compute node.
 This is because at the login node the resources are shared with other users on the login node.
 At the main cluster, the resources are managed and controlled by the scheduler and the user that has requested